 Before submitting a complaint to the ombudsman, try resolving the issue with your electricity retailer first.
 You and your energy company will usually be able to reach a solution without a need to take it further.

-Compare Electricity Providers in South Australia - December 1st
+Compare SA Electricity Providers - May 1st

 South Australians pay through the nose for electricity, but there are good offers out there if you shop around.
 Review plans at Canstar Blue.– Read more